SocketMobile/capturesingleentryswift-ios/README.md

 CaptureHelper class to the extended one.

-Following this recommendation will prevent to lose the modifications at the next update of the Capture CocoaPods.
+Following this recommendation will prevent to lose the modifications at the next update of the CaptureSDK Swift Package Manager.

 An example of this **CaptureHelper extension** is shown in the CaptureHelperExtension.swift